tczartoryski/walmart-shopping-tool/README.md

 This tool is extremely helpfull to shoppers on a budget who need to quickly determine exactly which products they need to get to fulfill their shopping list without breaking the bank.

 ## Processing From Manual Input
 The grocery list items can be manually inputted into the program via a textbox.
-If an item uploaded is not found on the walmart website then the program handles this exception and ignores that item.
+If an item uploaded is not found on the Walmart website then the program handles this exception and ignores that item.

 <p align="center">
   <a href="https://github.com/tczartoryski/walmart-shopping-tool">